Wix POS System Review (2026) - Features, Pricing & Verdict

 • Integrates with numerous third-party apps and services, facilitating connections with other software tools for streamlined business operations

-• Uses an internet connection, with limited offline functionality, potentially problematic for transactions without stable internet access
+• Requires an internet connection, with limited offline functionality, potentially problematic for transactions without stable internet access

 • User-friendly design may limit customization options, potentially lacking advanced features some businesses require for specialized operations